I can’t believe this show turned 20 on October 5th but I am celebrating because it feels like we need to.

 I WAS READY TO RUN OFF WITH HIM.

 Don’t.
 Get.
 Me.
 Started.

-Then Luke and the “they leave us hanging with a kiss because it wasn’t supposed to be the last episode”.
+And the “they leave us hanging with a kiss because it wasn’t supposed to be the last episode”.

 WHERE IN THE HELL IS SHE GETTING ALL THAT MONEY?

 I mean I do remember her struggling a little bit at times and I know she got money from her rich parents but for a single mom, Lorelai sure didn’t live like a single mom.

 Take out food all the time, cute clothes, going to the diner for coffee, breakfast, cheeseburgers, donuts every single day?

 Listen, I am all for female empowerment but a single mom living in a small town in Connecticut working in an inn?
 Do you know how expensive it is to live in Connecticut?
 Do you know how much she must pay in taxes on that big farmhouse?
 Do you know how little inn workers make without a college degree?